-While research is not the primary focus of college activity, innovation has clearly been a strong thread through the response of the past year.
+While research is not the primary focus of college activity, innovation has clearly been a strong thread through the response of the past period.
 The colleges have moved at significant pace, and with significant challenge, to remote online delivery for the vast majority of activity, being able to maintain courses as well as student support functions.
-The Glasgow colleges have continued to find innovative solutions for the delivery of qualifications in an online setting, and much of this work is ground-breaking and will help inform future activity.
-In addition, the Glasgow-wide work with the Charlie Waller Trust to deliver the online mental health support resource, TogetherAll, has proven to be a valuable resource.
-Mental health training for staff across the colleges has continued online with Charlie Waller Trust, with hundreds of participants taking part during lockdown periods and ensuring that we continue to develop the capacity for mental health support.
-In specific emerging areas such as climate change, environment and sustainability, a research strand was planned during 2020-21 and will be delivered in the next academic year.
+The Glasgow colleges have continued to find innovative solutions for the delivery of qualifications in an online setting, and much of this work is ground-breaking and will help inform future activity in specific emerging areas such as climate change, environment and sustainability, an audit, research and benchmarking strand was planned and will be delivered in the next academic year.